On the Computational Entanglement of Distant Features in Adversarial Machine Learning: Information Reconciliation via Computational Entanglement

-More specifically, any adversary can, with a sufficiently large value of $t$, sample an arbitrary random $w^*_0\in{\RR^k}$ result in the creation of reduced codewords $\hat{c}^*_t$ that will also entangled with $\hat{c}_t$ (provided that the knowledge of the reduced matrices $\lbrace{\hat{G}_1, \ldots, \hat{G}_t\rbrace}$ is available).
-Subsequently, these entangled codewords have the capability to accurately decode the message hence compromised the system security.
+In the context of secure communication, it's crucial to acknowledge that the encrypted message is susceptible to eavesdropping or malicious tampering by an active adversary.
+Any adversary can, with a sufficiently large value of $L$, sample an arbitrary random $w^*\in{\RR^k}$ result in the creation of another output vector $w^*_L={G}_L, \ldots,G_2 {G}_1(w^*_0)$ that will also entangled with $w_L$ after normalization applied (provided that the knowledge of the trained model $H_{\textnormal{Linear}}(.)$ is available).
+Consequently, these entangled output vectors can potentially decrypt the ciphertext accurately, thereby compromising the security of the system.

-In the light of above, the establishment of secure communication channel, while acknowledging the potential of computational entanglement, essentially relies on the requirement that \textit{only Alice and Bob} have the capacity to establish computational entangled correlation over their respective sample pair $(w_0,w'_0)$ in an efficient manner.
+In the light of above, the establishment of secure communication channel, while acknowledging the existence of computational entanglement, essentially relies on the requirement that \textit{only Alice and Bob have the capacity to establish computational entangled output vector pair $(w_L,w'_L)$ over their respective input sample pair $(w_0,w'_0)$ in an efficient manner}.
 This capability sets them apart from potential adversaries, granting them a significant advantage.

-In a more appropriate context, Alice and Bob can pre-shared the reduced matrices $\lbrace{\hat{G}_1, \ldots, \hat{G}_t\rbrace}$ necessary to generate an entangled reduced codeword pair $(\hat{c}_t,\hat{c}'_t)$.
-Without access to the knowledge of $\lbrace{\hat{G}_1, \ldots, \hat{G}_t\rbrace},$ any potential adversary would have no guarantee of establishing a causal relationship with $\hat{c}_t$ through computational entanglement and would lack the ability to efficiently decode the message from $y$ using arbitrary random sample $w^*_0.$ This phenomenon gives rise to a decoding problem for the adversary, linked to the decoding of random linear codes, which has been established as an NP-hard problem \cite{berlekamp1978inherent}.
+In a more appropriate context, Alice and Bob can pre-shared the trained model $H_{\textnormal{Linear}}(.)$ necessary for computation entanglement to occur.
+Without access to the knowledge of the model $H_{\textnormal{Linear}}(.)$ and noise factor $\alpha$, any potential adversary would have no guarantee of establishing a perfect correlation or perfect anti-correlation with $w_L$ through computational entanglement and would lack the ability to efficiently decrypt the message from $y$ using arbitrary random sample $w^*_0.$ This phenomenon gives rise to a decoding problem for the adversary, linked to the decoding of random linear codes, which has been established as an NP-hard problem \cite{berlekamp1978inherent}.